Jeep Renegade 1.3 T4 GSE 80th Anniversary 5dr DDCT

-The Renegade’s complicated and caveated engine line-up is a minefield.
+The Renegade’s engine line-up is a minefield.
 Allow Top Gear to guide you through the tripwires.
-First off, the new 1.0-litre turbo isn’t as eager as we’ve become used to from ickle triples.
-It feels like a city car engine struggling to move a big 4x4 – Jeep claims 0-62mph in 11.2sec and it feels every one of them, with motorway merging and roundabout getaways feeling pretty lethargic at best.
+First off, the 1.0-litre turbo isn’t as eager as we’ve become used to from ickle triples.
+It feels like a city car engine struggling to move a crossover – Jeep claims 0-62mph in 11.2 seconds and it feels every one of them, with motorway merging and roundabout getaways feeling pretty lethargic at best.
 At least it’s mated to a relatively positive six-speed manual that’s less rubbery than earlier Jeep stick-shift efforts.

-If you opt for the more powerful 1.3-litre with 148bhp, you find the missing gusto of the triple, but the pay-off is being stuck with a pretty appalling six-speed dual-clutch that we had to double check wasn’t actually a ten-year old Cat C automatic.
+If you opt for the 1.3-litre with 148bhp, you find the missing gusto of the triple (0-62mph drops to 9.4 seconds), but the pay-off is being stuck with a pretty appalling six-speed dual-clutch that we had to double check wasn’t actually a ten-year old Cat C automatic.
 Or a CVT.
 Kick-down is non-existent, it holds onto gears too long, and it’ll leave you marooned, engine revving, wheels static, as it dawdles its way through the arithmetic and selects a gear.
 A Seat Arona DSG makes a mockery of it.

-If the powertrain performance leaves you unenthused, not to worry – you’re not missing out on great handling.
-There’s plenty of grip for something with the height-to-width ratio of a block of flats, and it doesn’t lean over unduly.
-But if you want a chuckable crossover, you’re better served in a Hyundai Kona.
-Does anyone want a chuckable crossover?
+Handling is acceptable for something with the height-to-width ratio of a block of flats.
+There’s plenty of grip and it doesn’t lean over unduly.
+But if you want a chuckable crossover, you’re better served in a Hyundai Kona or a Ford Puma.
+Does anyone really want a chuckable crossover, though?

-We’d recommend dodging the 19-inch alloys, which transmit too much fidget and rattle into the cabin – the 17s are far quieter rolling.
-Narrower tyres help reduce some of the doughy steering weighting which makes the Renegade ponderous in town too, at very low/parking speeds.
+We’d recommend dodging the 19-inch alloys, which transmit too much fidget and rattle into the cabin.
+The 17s with big balloon tyres are far quieter rolling and help provide an impressively comfortable ride.